tzwel/Absence/README.md

 #### Bugfix when

 Create an issue to be sure I know about the bug's existence. \
-If I still hadn't fix the bug you created an issue about and you know some js, feel free to fix it yourself and create a pull request!
+If I still hadn't fixed the bug you created an issue about, and you know some js, feel free to fix it yourself and create a pull request!

 ## Acknowledgements